SampleEnvironment/SECoP/protocol/specification/messages/identification.rst

 .. message:: [request] *IDN?
              [reply] ISSE,SECoP,<draft-date>,<version>

+    This message requests an identification response from the SEC node which allows determining if a communication partner speaks SECoP, and which version of the protocol.

+    In addition, the identification message sets the connection to a fresh state, e.g. all updates are deactivated.

     The syntax of the identification message differs from other messages, as it is meant to be compatible with IEEE 488.2.
 The identification request ``*IDN?`` is meant to be sent as the first message after establishing a